Starting in September, Texas boaters aboard vessels measuring 26 feet or more in length will be operating under a new engine cut-off switch law.

-Called “Kali’s Law” in recognition of 16-year-old Kali Gorzell who died in 2012 after being struck and killed by the propeller of a boat from which she had been ejected, the new regulation requires boat operators to be physically connected to a vessel’s emergency shut off switch.
-The law also allows for the use of functional wireless attachments which activate the engine cut-off switch electronically if the boat operator falls overboard.
+Called “Kali’s Law,” the law was created in recognition of 16-year-old Kali Gorzell who died in 2012 after being struck and killed by the propeller of a boat from which she had been ejected.
+The new regulation requires boat operators to be physically connected to a vessel’s emergency shut-off switch.
+It does allow for the use of functional wireless attachments which activate the engine cut-off switch electronically if the boat operator falls overboard.

 “It just makes sense for your engine to shut down if you’ve been removed from the helm.
-Whether a traditional lanyard-style or a wireless model, engine cut-off switches save lives.
+Whether it’s a traditional lanyard-style or a wireless model, engine cut-off switches save lives.
 Always wear your life jacket, boat sober, take a boating course before assuming helm duties – and attach that engine cut-off switch.
 Follow these basic guidelines and you’ll be well on your way to a safe day on the water.”